nutanixworkshops/Testdrive-PrismPro/index.rst

    .. figure:: images/ppro_61.png

 #.
-Go to Metrics > CPU Usage.
+Go to **Metrics > CPU Usage**.
 Notice a dark blue line, and a lighter blue area around it.
 The dark blue line is the CPU Usage.
 The light blue area is the expected CPU Usage range for this VM.
 This range is calculated using Prism Pro’s X-FIT machine learning engine.
 This particular VM is running an application that is upgraded at the same time each day, which explains the usage pattern.
 Notice that X-FIT detects the seasonality in this usage pattern and has adjusted the expected range accordingly.
 In this case, an anomaly has been raised for this VM, because the Usage is far above the expected range.
 You can also reduce the time range “Last 24 hours” to examine the chart more closely.

    .. figure:: images/ppro_60.png